BoulderBrains/BasicWeather/README.md

   4. Identify and prioritize essential user stories (limit this to 3 or fewer)?
 	- 1:  As a user I should be able to open this project and know what time it is.
 Display time on project load.
 	- 2: As a user I should be able to enter my zipcode and learn the current day: temp, chance of rain, wind speed, sunset & sunrise times.
-	- 3: As a user I should be able to see the forcast for the next 7 days (each day displayed as an item, with highs/lows).
+	- 3: As a user I should be able to see the forecast for the next 5 days (Include current day.
+Each day displayed as an item, with highs/lows).
-	- 4: As a user I should be able to click on advanced days forcasts and learn Temp, Chance of rain, wind speed, sunrise & sunset.
+	- 4: As a user I should be able to click on advanced days forcasts and learn Temp, Chance of rain, wind speed, sunrise & sunset predictions.
-	- 5: As a user I should be able to close the browser and reopen it and see the data I entered last time I came to this form.

 Requirements:
 - Must use at least 2 APIs